 Ultraviolet radiation (UV) is a component of sunlight.
 The Global Solar UV index is a scale that was developed by the World Health Organisation which measures the UV radiation level at the surface of the Earth, and gives an indication of the potential for skin damage.
 The graph above shows the current UV Index level as measured at Valentia Observatory Co.
-Kerry.
+Kerry (time is UTC).
 Further information below.

 Data from the Valentia UV Index may be intermittent.